memo-p/TicTacToe/README.md

 The TicTacToe source code can be used as a start for an AI project.
 The students have to create class that inherite from the AI class and override the play function.

+# compiling
+This project use the engine library define at

+	-

+once you have put your lib file in the good directory. just use:

+	- make
+	- make run

 # Uses

 For using this project, You need to create a TicTacToe game via the class Morpion: